wawanwidiantara/local-docker-stacks/README.md

 # Docker Stacks

-A collection of production-ready Docker Compose configurations for common database and service stacks.
-Keep your local development environment clean and organized with isolated, easily manageable containers.
+A simple collection of Docker Compose configurations for quickly spinning up databases and services when you want to test features locally.
+Keep your local development environment clean without installing databases directly on your machine.

 ## 📦 Available Services